aimms/how-to/Articles/363/363-getting-started-tutorials.rst

 Completion of each A-level provides you with the password needed to enter the next level.
 A-levels focus on optimization modeling, while B-levels focus on AIMMS functionality.

 .. note::
 	Level 2b uses a MS Access database and therefore we advise you to download a 32-bit version of AIMMS.
 However 32-bit versions are only available in older versions.
+We are working to update this tutorial to be compatible with the newest versions of AIMMS.